theidiotmachine/WA1/README.md

 > cargo run

 will parse `main/src/one.ws` and generate `out.wasm` in the root.
-This will produce a function `addd` that adds two numbers.
+This will produce a function `addd` that returns the max of two numbers.

 ## Running